foss-for-synopsys-dwc-arc-processors/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/README.md

 5. Modify below mentioned files:
     I. Update "/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/builders/model_builder.cc" file
         i.
-Set the path to store the MWNN file dumps in line no: 187 ii.
-Update the path to synopsys-tensorflow in line no: 196 II.
+Set the path to store the MWNN file dumps in line no: 190 ii.
+Update the path to synopsys-tensorflow in line no: 199 iii.
+Set the path to evgencnn/scripts folder in line no: 203 II.
 Update "/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/builders/metawarenn_lib/mwnnconvert/mwnn_convert.sh" file
         i.
 Set the $EV_CNNMODELS_HOME path in line no: 3 ii.
 Set the absolute path for ARC/setup.sh file in line no: 4 iii.
-Update the path to Synopsys Tensorflow with MWNN support in line no: 8 iv.
-Update the path to evgencnn executable in line no: 9
+Update the path to Synopsys Tensorflow with MWNN support in line no: 9 and line no: 20 iv.
+Update the path to evgencnn executable in line no: 10
         v.
-Update the Imagenet images path in --images argument in evgencnn command in line no: 16
+Update the Imagenet images path in line no: 18

 6. Build MetaWareNN and its dependent libraries
 ```